project-anuvaad/anuvaad-ocr-corpus/README.md

 >
 Read more about Anuvaad @ http://anuvaad.org/
 >
-[comment]: <> The code for building the below mentioned datasets are available under https://github.com/project-anuvaad/anuvaad-corpus-tools
+[//]: # "Comment The code for building the below mentioned datasets are available under https://github.com/project-anuvaad/anuvaad-corpus-tools"
 >
 >
 ## Links